jmalkynj/codebasir/README.md

 CodeBasir is an open-source developer tool that helps programmers understand programming errors in a simple and clear way.

-It analyzes error messages and provides explanations, possible causes, practical solutions, examples, and severity levels.
+It analyzes error messages and provides explanations, possible causes, practical solutions, examples, severity levels, and traceback details.

 ## 🎯 Why CodeBasir?